2/20/2025

 Ed

-Before we begin, I would like to direct all participants to our website at .tk.com, where you'll find a copy of the TK Group's fourth quarter and annual 2024 earnings presentation.
+Before we begin, I would like to direct all participants to our website at www.tk.com, where you'll find a copy of the TK Group's fourth quarter and annual 2024 earnings presentation.
 Kenneth will review this presentation during today's conference call.
 Please allow me to remind you that our discussion today contains forward-looking statements.
 Actual results may differ materially from results projected by those forward-looking statements.
 Additional information concerning factors that could cause actual results to materially differ from those in the forward-looking statements is contained in the TK Corporation and TK Tankers fourth quarter and annual 2024 earnings releases and the TK Group earnings presentation available on our website.
-I will now turn the call over to Kenneth Vidd, TK Corporations and TK Tankers president and CEO to begin.
+I will now turn the call over to Kenneth Vid, TK Corporations and TK Tankers President and CEO to begin.

 speaker